Thinking about starting a blog or have a baby blog? Then this post is for you!

 I don’t usually go onto my blog to promote items whether physical or online.
 However, there are a couple of really great blogging resources and tools that have helped me put this blog together over the past year and if you’re interested in blogging, or learning more about the industry, I think it would be helpful to tell you a bit more about these tools and resources.

 Please note, this post contains affiliate links.
 If you purchase an affiliate item, I will receive a small commission at no extra cost to you.
 For more information, please see my Disclaimer.
-Thanks very much for supporting the blog!

 This past year I read the original edition of the e-book and found it really helpful.
 As it turns out, Abby just recently relaunched Building a Framework!
 Instead of just recommending the e-book, I want to provide you with the top 5 tips I learned from pouring over the material the past few months.